 How will we at SEC work with your insurance?

 After your insurance information is sent and received by our office, our front desk administrative team will work to check your eligibility and benefits.
 We will discuss what is covered by your provided insurance and the resulting out of pocket costs upon booking your appointment.
 At this time we will also provide pre-certification for your surgery if needed.
 Payment for the cost of your initial expenses will be due at the time of your pre-op.
 Throughout this process, we aim to lower patient costs and expenses at all times by working individually with patients and their provided insurance networks.
 Laparoscopic deep-excision surgery is the gold standard of care that endometriosis patient both need and deserve, and we work with our patients to make this a reality.

 How much does our treatment cost?

 Our fees for treatment vary greatly depending on what you receive: a consultation, an examination with presumptive diagnosis, or most commonly all of the above along with laparoscopic surgery for complete removal of all Endometriosis.
 Your insurance and whether or not they accept out of network providers also plays a key role in determining the final cost of your surgery.
 Thus, fees for surgery cannot be determined until the doctor actually sees the extent of Endometriosis and can assess what is involved with its complete removal.

 What are accepted forms of payment?

-We accept all forms of payment, including Visa, Mastercard, Discover card and personal checks.
+We accept all forms of payment, including Visa, Mastercard, American Express, Discover card and personal checks.